 How to Join 4-H

-Become a member of 4-H
+Become a 4-H Member

-To become a member of 4-H club, you will need to meet all enrollment deadlines and sign up on 4-H Online, the Washington State 4-H enrollment database.
-The program fee is $25.
-If this fee is a barrier to joining, please contact the Extension office for financial assistance.
+To become a member of 4-H club, you will need to find a club that has your project interests and to meet all enrollment deadlines and sign up on 4-H Online, the Washington State 4-H enrollment database.
+Before signing up as a member, please contact the office so we can assist you with the process – contact us at sanjuan.4-H@wsu.edu

 For more information about how to use 4-H Online, please refer to our member resources or contact the local Extension office.